About Us

 Unfortunately, times changed, and a war unfurled in Nepal.

-Grace is your first contact for help with route choice, bespoke enquiries, pre-travel advice and all bookings go through her.
+is British at heart, but her soul brought her to the mountains…her first experience riding a motorcycle was in Nepal, diving into the chaotic city traffic, holding the handles a little too tightly and feeling the thrill of weaving between traffic.
+The ultimate test though was venturing up the hills around the valley and ending up on single tracks which felt way too scary, but somehow things fell into place and a rider was born.
+The best thing about learning to ride in Nepal was that getting her UK license was a breeze!
+She is your first contact for help with route choice, bespoke enquiries, pre-travel advice and all bookings from the UK and surrounding countries.
 She is a Nepal expert in her own right, who has ridden on all tours and trails Ride Nepal offers.
 For over ten years she has lived between Nepal and the UK working and building up Ride Nepal alongside Udaya and Takeshi…

+was introduced to riding in Nepal as a hobby or sport byt Udaya, first on a Reiju 200cc dirt bike, this opened up a world of adventure that later on would flourish into an adventure business.
 Takeshi holds the unique title of the first Japanese man to be born in Nepal.
 With over 30 years of experience in the Hospitality & Tourism sector in Nepal, he brings valuable knowledge and experience to the team.
-Takeshi is an expert guide & road captain who helps to make your time in Nepal unforgettable.
+He is an expert guide & road captain who helps to make your time in Nepal unforgettable.

-We have decades of experience under our belts and a depth of knowledge about the riding experience in Nepal that spans from the time before the roads were built here.
+The decades of experience under our belts and the depth of knowledge about riding in Nepal that spans from the time before the roads were built here.

 We are committed to social work in Nepal, as one of the world’s economically poorest countries, giving back is our duty.
 Our main project has been the Lalit Kumari Science Scholarship Fund.
 This project ensures outstanding students in Sindhuli district are provided with maintenance and fees for University in Nepal.
 To donate to the scholarship fund you can contribute on our dedicated paypal page by clicking here.